InspirationAndMotivation/InspirationAndMotivation/README.md

 ## Hello, World! 👋

 Welcome to My GitHub Profile!
-I'm Anastasia, a passionate programming enthusiast from Calgary, Canada 🇨🇦 (originally from Ukraine 🇺🇦).
+I'm Anastasia, a passionate programming enthusiast from Calgary, Canada 🍁(originally from Ukraine 🥟).
 This is where I showcase my journey through the realms of website development.

 😄 Pronouns: